preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 Layout
 =======

-This is an ongoing, preliminary documentation för functionality to come in Omnia 6.5.
+This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

 Here you can work with ready made layouts for Community start pages, that can be chosen when a Page Collection for a Community is created.